 Strong Youth Strong Communities

-The Strong Youth Strong Communities (SYSC) initiative focuses on investing in today’s youth as a way to impact current and future communities.
-The program brings teenagers together to learn lessons on life skills and leadership that help to unlock their potential.
-The Pro Football Hall of Famers who support SYSC work with the youngsters to promote active thinking and sound judgment and to enable them to connect with positive role models, leaders, and mentors who live in their communities.
+The Strong Youth Strong Communities (SYSC) initiative brings teenagers together to learn lessons on life skills and leadership that help unlock their potential.
+PFHOF members who support SYSC work with students to promote active thinking, sound judgment and to enable them to connect with positive role models, leaders and mentors in their communities.

-To date, SYSC Summits have been held in 24 cities, reaching nearly 8,500 kids across 16 states.
+To date, SYSC summits have been held in 31 cities, reaching nearly 11,000 kids across 21 states.
 Each time, Centene has teamed up with local partners that engage local leaders and mentors from the community to work with teens.
-With the onset of the pandemic, SYSC pivoted to virtual events in 2020.
-Two statewide digital events reached nearly 40,000 viewers with participation from each state’s governor, local youth organizations, and other community leaders and stakeholders.

 No One Eats Alone